fahad04code/-NEURAL-STYLE-TRANSFER/README.md

 4. Customize: Edit content_path and style_path in style_transfer.py with your image paths.
 Adjust size or steps for quality vs. speed.

+## Notes :-

+- Memory: Resize images to 64x64 for ~500 MB usage; larger sizes may need ~1.5 GB.

+- Performance: ~5-10 minutes on CPU for 300 steps.

+- Future Plans: Support larger images, add CLI for easier use.

 ## OUTPUT:-